devicetree-org/lopper/README.txt

 and have a compatible string that identifies the type of operation, followed by any lop specific properties.

-TODO: write bindings for the lopper operations.
+NOTE/TODO: bindings will be written for the lopper operations.

 The following types of lops are currently valid: